RedStoneMango/edit-maker/README.md

 $$ 0200104 $$

 represents a combination where `black-fade` has a weigth of $`2`$, `zoom-out-fade` has a weight of $`1`$ and `zoom-in-fade` a weight of $`4`$.
 All other transitions are not active.

+---

+## Limitations

+No amount of plain automation can replace manually well-made edits and no small side-project will be able to compete with the complex CapCut filters.
+However, this tool provides a [basic set of transitions](#transitions) for most purposes.

+Edit-Maker is a project made for people who want to implement an edit idea by simply automating its generation, not for professional editors.